 “ AAAAAAARGGGGHHHHHH!!!
 The face was made for cheap action, horror and sci-fi and it's been there too many times.
 Kidding, I think this guy's mentality is admirable. ” - Dan Ashley

 “ Mark Boone Jr is not your typical support actor and never has been.
 A master of independent film, for every b-movie you saw him in as part of the body count (John Carpenter's Vampires and 30 Days of Night), you saw him in an indie film and witnessed reality.
 The shabby grump can now be seen on Sons of Anarchy but you want to catch up on his past movies before Batman Begins. ” - Dan Ashley

-At six foot three, Craig Fairbrass is a versatile and experienced British actor.
-Craig has starred in over forty feature films, including the lead role in fifteen independent films in the U.K and U.S as well as Award winning British TV along with guest star roles in five major U.S. TV series.
-Craig also became one of the most iconic voices within the most successful video game franchise ever...
+At six foot three, Craig Fairbrass is an experienced award winning British actor.
+Craig has starred in over forty feature films, including the lead role in fifteen independent films in the U.K and U.S as well as Award winning British TV along with lead guest star roles in five major U.S. TV series....

 “ With a cockney accent and a face that could scowl you to death, Craig Fairbrass made the transition from British telly to American film quite quickly with the likes of Cliffhanger.
 But a future of sci fi and horror b-movies awaited, one of which I remember called Proteus. ow with the resurgence of indie British genre b-movies, Fairbrass is back in ganster mode and slaying vampires etc. ” - Dan Ashley